-- A current utility bill (such as gas, electricity, telephone or mobile phone bill); - A document issued by a government department that shows the End-user's address; - A bank statement (no older than 3 months) that shows the End-user's address.
+- A current utility bill (such as gas, electricity, telephone or mobile phone bill); (no older than three (3) months, shows the End-user's address and name). - A document issued by a government department that shows the End-user's address and name; - A bank statement (no older than three (3) months, shows the End-user's address and name).